amandasolis/Fitbit/README.md

 3. Create folders to store your data by running `mkdir -p Data/{Cals_Timeseries,Sleep_Summary,Sleep_Timeseries,Activities_Summary,Distances_Summary,HR_Summary,Steps_Timeseries,HR_Timeseries}`
 4. Start a Jupyter Notebook by typing `jupyter notebook`
 5. Open “FitbitRange.ipynb” and follow the instructions to collect your data

+**C. View/download 1-second interval heart rate data for a range of dates (“FitbitFullHR.ipynb”):**
+1. Drag the file “FitbitFullHR.ipynb” into your “python-fitbit” folder
+2. Start Terminal and enter the “python-fitbit” directory using `cd python-fitbit`
+3. Create folders to store your data by running `mkdir -p Data/HR_Second_Timeseries`
+4. Start a Jupyter Notebook by typing `jupyter notebook`
+5. Open “FitbitFullHR.ipynb” and follow the instructions to collect your heart rate data